Subleading logarithmic behavior in the parquet formalism: Conclusion

 In future work, our code could be used to treat other models with two distinct particle types.
 Examples are Fermi polarons with heavy impurities~\cite{knap2012time,schmidt2018universal,Gievers2024Probing} or Hubbard-like models without SU(2) spin symmetry.
 It would be interesting to lift the flat-band approximation of the $d$ electron, which however requires including momenta, significantly raising the computational costs.

 On the technical level, it would be desirable to numerically resolve the power laws in an even cleaner fashion.
 One direction in this pursuit would be to lower the temperature $T/\xi_0$ and the excitation energy $|\xi_d|/\xi_0$.
 In the current implementation, using dense grids, this is not feasible since the memory scales as $(T/\xi_0)^{-3}$.
-However, techniques for using sparse grids or compression have recently been suggested~\cite{Shinaoka2020Sparse,Wallerberger2021Solving,Kaye2022Discrete,Kiese2020,Thoenniss2020,Ritter2024Quantics,fernández2024learning,Rohshap2024TwoParticle}.
+However, techniques for using sparse grids or compression have recently been suggested~\cite{Shinaoka2020Sparse,Wallerberger2021Solving,Kaye2022Discrete,kiese2024discrete,Ritter2024Quantics,fernández2024learning,Rohshap2024TwoParticle}.
 Another direction is to directly work in real frequencies, thus circumventing the analytical continuation.
-Indeed, recent work has shown the viability of working in the Keldysh formalism with full frequency resolution of four-point functions~\cite{Kugler2021,Lee2021,Lihm2024Symmetric,ge2024real,Ritz_2024}.
+The model can be numerically implemented using the zero-temperature formalism~\cite{Diekmann2021}.
+Beyond that, recent work has shown the viability of working in the Keldysh formalism with full frequency resolution of four-point functions~\cite{Kugler2021,Lee2021,Lihm2024Symmetric,ge2024real,Ritz_2024}.